jwhitham/HeadlessDoom/BUGS.md

 This screenshot from E1M2 (with headless\_count 902)
 shows two instances of the effect on a STEP5 texture.
-They are highlighted in pink (Doom colour 0xff).
+They are highlighted in pink (Doom color 0xff).
 The left pixel would normally be taken from the top of the next column, which is a valid memory location.
 The right pixel would be taken from uninitialised memory outside of the texture, and might have any value.